alpacahq/alpaca-py/docs/01-unified-instruction-set.md

   - every trade has a stop; do not widen stops
   - respect buying power, PDT, market hours, exchange rules
   - timestamps include timezone on all data prints
-  - use Finnhub only for live quotes/snapshots
+  - use Finnhub only for live quotes/snapshots (fetched server-side by the action)
   - journaling required: signal, open, adjust, close, error
 sizing:
   risk_tiers: {Tier1: "1.5-2% equity", Tier2: "1%", Tier3: "<=0.5%"}